iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

 Chains the contained transactions, filling the `nonce` fields via proof of work and then hashing transactions to reference successive transactions.

-Using `PearlDiver` as proof of work algorithm, this function peforms proof of work and updates the `nonce` field in each of the contained `TransactionBuilder`s.
+Using `PearlDiver` as proof of work algorithm, this function performs proof of work and updates the `nonce` field in each of the contained `TransactionBuilder`s.
 The transaction hash can then be calculated, and a chain is established between transactions by putting the hash of a transaction into its downstream neighbor.